Denis Cyr: Playing career

 While Tremblay would never be drafted, Cyr and Savard were both drafted in the first round of the 1980 NHL Entry Draft.
 Savard would be drafted third overall by the Chicago Black Hawks, and Cyr was drafted thirteenth overall by the Calgary Flames.
 Cyr would play one more season in junior, but he did finish the season playing ten games for the Flames.
 Cyr wasn't able to continue his scoring prowess with the Flames, and as a result he was traded to the Chicago Black Hawks in 1982 for Carey Wilson.
 The Hawks were hoping for Cyr to rekindle his chemistry with Denis Savard, who had already established himself as an elite NHLer by this time.
 However, Cyr still could not secure a permanent NHL position and after a couple of seasons moved on to the St. Louis Blues, and then retired after three seasons in their organization, most of which was spent playing for their minor league affiliate, the Peoria Rivermen of the International Hockey League, winning the Turner Cup in 1985.
 He would later become the General Manager of the Rivermen, going on to win the Turner Cup again in 1991.

 Cyr finished his NHL career with 193 games played, scoring 41 goals and 43 assists for 84 points.
 He currently does work on behalf of the Chicago Blackhawk Alumni Association.

 Personal life

 In 2008, Cyr created the Cyr Financial Group in Peoria.
 He was elected to the Peoria City Council by a single vote in 2017.
 Cyr was reelected to city council in 2021.

 Cyr currently lives in Peoria, Illinois, with his two daughters.
-His wife, Jeanie, passed away on October 21, 2021.
+His wife, Jeanie, died on October 21, 2021.